shinhs2009/Bounty-DApp/README.md

 $ npm run bounty
 ```

 WebApp will run automatically by lite-server.
 Now you can interact with it!
+If it is not automatically opened, open URL http://localhost:3000/.

 ## Test
 I create the test for the Ownable, Bounty Hub, Circuit Breaker and Library Demo.